-The HAP is open to and encourages applications from entities that have not previously been awarded CoC funds.
+The H4HP is open to and encourages applications from entities that have not previously been awarded CoC funds.
+Applications are also encouraged from organization led by, representing, and/or serving LGBTQ+ or races and ethnicities that may be over-represented in the homeless population.
 Any prospective or new applicants are requested to contact at tonygardnerconsulting@yahoo.com to learn more about the CoC application goals, requirements and process.
 In addition, prospective and new applicants will be invited to participate in all of the process steps below, including the Applicant Technical Assistance Session and on-call technical assistance.